 653. PROBLEMS IN PUBLIC OPINION.
 Integration of theory with research methods for the production of a research project.
 (3)

 654. SEMINAR IN COMMUNICATIONS LAW.
-Continuation of Communication Law with concentration on specific areas of law in regard to the mass media.
+Continuation of Communication Law with a concentration on specific areas of law in regard to the mass media.
 Prerequisite: Jour 371.
 (3)

 655. SEMINAR IN HISTORY OF MASS MEDIA.
 Concentrated analysis and discussion of readings on media history.
 Prerequisite: Jour 301.
 (3)